Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

 with the help of the definition~\eqref{def : return process}.
 We now construct the investment strategy $\vartheta$ via dissection

 and setting $K := \int_0^{\cdot} X_{\rho}(t) \, dB(t)$, we arrive at the identity \eqref{eq : X decomposition} of the condition $(ii)$.

 \textbf{Part D:} Finally, we provide the proof of $(i) \Longrightarrow (ii)$ without Assumption~\ref{assump : conti}.
-Since any local martingale can be decomposed (uniquely up to indistinguishability) as the sum of the continuous part and the purely discontinuous part~(\cite[Theorem~I.4.18]{JacodS}), the joint decomposition \eqref{eq : Doob-Meyer decomp}, \eqref{eq : decomposition of V} is transformed into
+Since any local martingale can be decomposed (uniquely up to indistinguishability) as the sum of the continuous part and the purely discontinuous part~(Theorem~I.4.18 of \cite{JacodS}), the joint decomposition \eqref{eq : Doob-Meyer decomp}, \eqref{eq : decomposition of V} is transformed into

 Here, the processes $\eta$, $B$ have the same properties as before, $L^c$ is a continuous local martingale in $\mathcal{M}^{\bot}_{loc}(M)$, and $L^d$ is a purely discontinuous local martingale, which is orthogonal to every continuous local martingale.
 We now define $\widetilde{B} := B-L^d$ then $\widetilde{B}$ is again orthogonal to every continuous local martingale.
-Using the argument of \cite[Section~3.1.3]{KK2}, we can show that $\widetilde{B}$ is a nondecreasing process.
-From the argument in part B, we have $L^c \equiv 0$, thus the identity \eqref{eq : DM decomp 0} becomes
+Using the argument of Section~3.1.3 of \cite{KK2}, we can show that $\widetilde{B}$ is a nondecreasing process.
+From the argument in part B, we have $L^c \equiv 0$, thus the identities \eqref{eq : DM decomp 0} and \eqref{eq : DM decomp 0 L} become

 As in part C, defining $\vartheta$ in \eqref{def : vartheta ODT} and $K := \int_0^{\cdot} X_{\rho}(t) \, d\widetilde{B}(t)$ proves the condition (ii). \end{proof}